 For example, with respect to what constitutes a “fair” division of property, each and every asset and debt must be identified, valued, and divided.
 This is not always easy.
 The hiring of experts such as CPAs, forensic accountants, business valuation professionals, and others may be necessary.

 Contemplating Divorce?
 Contact Our Skilled Denton Divorce Attorneys Today

 When it comes to property division, financial support, and/or custody of your children, you can’t afford to take chances with inexperienced or incompetent legal counsel.
 You need a legal team who will fight for your rights.
 The experienced family law attorneys at The Law Office of Gregory C. Goline, PLLC can help you walk away from your divorce with what you fairly deserve.

 We have good relationships with many experts, and we have earned a reputation as a leading divorce law firm.
 If your case contains complex issues of fact or law, our North Texas complex divorce lawyers can help.

-Call (940) 465-9872 or contact us here to schedule a complimentary consultation with a member of our experienced legal team.
+Call (940) 465-9872 or contact us here to schedule a complimentary consultation with an experienced Denton Divorce Lawyer.
 We are proud to serve Denton County and all of North Texas.
 We accept credit cards and have payment plans available for your convenience.